sb852/kaggle/README.md

 Three dependent variables are given.
 'count' is the total number of bike rentals per hour.
-'registered'
-Moreover, a separate rental count is given for 'registered' and 'casual' users.
+'registered' is the number of bike rentals per hour for registered users.
+'casual' is the number of bike rentals per hour for casual users.

+#  Exploratory data analysis

+In order to get a better understanding of the dataset, I created a number of visualization.

+Conclusion:

 Both users have very different characteristics.
 Registered users follow a very stable usage pattern.
 They take their bike to work in the morning and also driven back in the evening.
 Casual users mostly rent bikes on the weekend (preferrably Sundays).
 Weather, season, holidays and year have an effect on the number of rents.

+#  Feature Engineering

+#  Model Development

 For registered and casual users, a separate xgb boost is estimated.
 XGB hyperparameters are found using random initialisations and selecting the best based on their performance on a separate validation set.

-Some feature engineering is performed (see feature engineering method).
+#  Model performance

 The test set seems to be quite different from the training set as the local rmsle was always much lower (0.33) than the public score (0.40).

-The final score on the PL is: 0.40693 (within the top10% submissions).
+The final score on the public leaderboard is: 0.40693 (within the top10% of all submissions).

 ![alt tag](https://github.com/drawer87/kaggle/blob/master/kaggle_score.jpg)